isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 DBA Operations talk to the customer: “I am reaching out to you because you are currently designated as owners of one or more of the database schemata in the example database chain.
 The schemata in question are \<list>.

-Starting yesterday, the example chain (and, especifically, its example-misc pool) has seen a significant increase in load, mostly in the blue AZ, as shown here:”
+Starting yesterday, the example chain (and, specifically, its example-misc pool) has seen a significant increase in load, mostly in the blue AZ, as shown here:”

 ![](/uploads/2020/10/mysql-threads.png)

-*MySQL "Threads Running" going through the roof, load testing reports diminished capacity and we ready more instances.
+*MySQL "Threads Running" going through the roof, load testing reports diminished capacity, and we ready more instances.
 The world is safe again!
 Or, is it?*

 So we detected an increased number of threads running, and that led to a general reduction in the capacity, and that requires *MOAR MACHINES!* Yay!
 So our bots threw more machinery to ride the load wave and that kept us afloat for the moment.